The Voice Kids (Russian TV series) season 1

 The first season of the Russian reality talent show The Voice Kids premiered on February 28, 2014 on Channel One.
 Dima Bilan, Pelageya, and Maxim Fadeev became the first coaches.
-Dmitry Nagiev and Natalia Vodianova appeared as the show's presenter.
+Dmitry Nagiev and Natalia Vodianova became the show's presenter.

 Alisa Kozhikina was announced the winner on April 25, 2014, marking Maxim Fadeev's first win as a coach.

 Coaches and presenters

-Dima Bilan, Pelageya, and Maxim Fadeev become coaches of season one.

-Dmitry Nagiev and Natalia Vodianova become presenters of season one.
+Dima Bilan, Pelageya, and Maxim Fadeev became the coaches.
+Bilan and Pelageya also was a coaches in 1-2 seasons of «The Voice».
+Dmitry Nagiev (presenter of «The Voice») and Natalia Vodianova became the presenters.